fermartinezmeana/Openvswitch-Install-CentOS7/commands/bridges-configuration.md

 <br />

 ### Configuration of external bridge and network interface:
 #You need know your ip address, netmask and gateway.
-Use command `ip a` to know your ip address.
-Use command `ip r` #to know your  netmask and gateway.
-Gateway is the number X.X.X.X found in the first line: default via X.X.X.X Netmask is found in the second line, it #looks like X.X.X.X/Z where Z is the netmask

-#/16 means 255.255.0.0  /24 means 255.255.255.0  /21 means 255.255.248.0  ...
+Use commands `ip a` and `ip r` to know them

 ip addr flush dev `interface_name`